Statewide Data Systems (84.372)

 Recipients of multi-year grants must submit an annual performance report for each year funding has been approved.
 A review of the annual performance report is used to determine whether substantial progress has been made toward meeting the project objectives.
 Renewals are subject to the availability of appropriations.

-All expenditures by state governments will be audited by the grantee or at the grantee's direction with reasonable frequency, usually once a year but not less then once every 2 years.
+All expenditures by state governments will be audited by the grantee or at the grantee's direction with reasonable frequency, usually once a year but not less than once every two years.
 The Secretary of Education, the Director of the Institute, and the Comptroller General of the United States, or any of their duly authorized representatives, shall have access, for the purpose of audit and examinations, to all applicable records and to any other pertinent books, documents, papers, and records of the grantee.

 Records